 The Plan is required to arrange for member referrals to the county department responsible for substance use treatment, or other community resources when services are not available through counties, for members identified as requiring alcohol or SUD treatment services.
-If treatment slots are not available in the county alcohol and SUD treatment programs within the Plan's service area, the Plan must pursue placement outside the area.
-The Plan is required to make good faith efforts to confirm whether members receive referred treatments, document when and where the services are received, and any next steps following treatment.
+If treatment slots are not available in the county alcohol and SUD treatment programs within Plan's service area, the Plan must pursue placement outside the area.
+The Plan is required to make good faith efforts to confirm whether members receive referred treatments, document when and where services are received, and any next steps following treatment.
 (APL 21-014 Alcohol and Drug Screening, Assessment, Brief Interventions, and Referral to Treatment)

-Plan policy Alcohol and Drug Screening, Assessment, Brief Intervention, and Referral to Treatment (approved May 8, 2023) states that the Plan will make good faith efforts to confirm whether Medi-Cal members receive referred treatments and document when, where, and any next steps following treatment.
+Plan policy SC.HPHO.065 Alcohol and Drug Screening, Assessment, Brief Intervention, and Referral to Treatment (effective April 24, 2023) states that the Plan will make good faith efforts to confirm whether Medi-Cal members receive referred treatments and document when, where, and any next steps following treatment.

-Finding: The Plan did not make good faith efforts to confirm whether members received referred treatments for SUD and did not document when and where the services were received, as well as any next steps following treatment.
+Finding: The Plan did not make good faith efforts to confirm whether members received referred treatments for SUD and did not document when and where services were received, and any next steps following treatment.

-Although Plan policy Alcohol and Drug Screening, Assessment, Brief Intervention, and Referral to Treatment states that the Plan would make good faith efforts to confirm members received referred treatments, the Plan did not follow this policy and procedure.
+Although Plan policy SC.HPHO.065 Alcohol and Drug Screening, Assessment, Brief Intervention, and Referral to Treatment (effective April 24, 2023) states that the Plan would make good faith efforts to confirm members receive referred treatments.
+The Plan did not follow this policy and procedure.

 In a written response, the Plan stated that it does not maintain a tracking or referral log for SUD referrals because SUD is carved out of the Plan contract.
-The Plan did not send official referrals to the county.
-The members requiring SUD services were usually provided information about county services, and in some instances, there may have been an attempt by the Plan staff to warmly hand-off or transfer the member to the county MHP line while on the phone.
+The Plan did not send official SUD referrals to the county.
+The members requiring SUDS were usually provided information about county services and in some instances, there may have been an attempt by Plan staff to warmly hand-off or transfer the member to the county MHP line while on the phone.

-As part of the focused audit review, the Department requested a report of all members who received SUDS during the audit period in order to select a sample of members for a standard verification study.
+As part of the focused audit review, the Department requested a report of all members who received SUDS during the audit period to select a sample of members for a standard verification study.
 The Plan was not able to produce and provide a report or any other documentation of members who were referred for SUDS during the audit period.
-Given the Plan's lack of knowledge, it could not demonstrate it made a good faith effort to confirm whether members received referred services, it could not validate it maintained documentation for when and where services were received, and any next steps following treatment.
+Given the Plan's lack of information, it could not demonstrate it made a good faith effort to confirm whether members received referred services, it could not validate it maintained documentation for when and where services were received, and any next steps following treatment.